 I don’t remember if I was a senior or a first-year graduate student when I had the great good fortune of first encountering the work of Carl Ludwig Siegel in a marvelous seminar on transcendental number theory.
 We studied Siegel’s famous monograph, Transcendental Numbers, which appeared as the sixteenth volume in the Annals of Mathematics Studies series.
-In point of fact, Transcendental Numbers had been prepared by Richard Bellman from his notes to “a course of lectures given by Professor Carl Ludwig Siegel at Princeton during the spring of 1946.”
+In point of fact, Transcendental Numbers had been prepared by Richard Bellman from his notes to “a course of lectures given by Professor Carl Ludwig Siegel at

 What struck me (very forcefully) about Transcendental Numbers already then, at a rather tender mathematical age, was that the style or way of doing mathematics favored by Siegel, or perhaps it’s better to say, exemplified by him, was something quite different.
 The results were obviously magnificent and modern (we were headed for the Siegel-Shidlovsky theorem), but both the methods used, and certainly the presentation, appeared to be almost anachronistically classical, for lack of a better word.
 A few years later I found the same evaluation could be applied to Siegel’s book, Symplectic Geometry.